Birchwood, Lincoln: Amenities and community

 The estate has a number of schools, including St Hughes Catholic Primary School and Leslie Manser Primary School, named after World War II bomber pilot Leslie Manser.
 This school has a small museum dedicated to finds found on the site when it was excavated, including the wing of a Spitfire.
-There is also Birchwood Junior School along with a special needs school called Fortuna.
+There is also Birchwood Junior School along with a special education school called Fortuna.
 There are also several nursery and pre-junior schools.